evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **justify-items**

-- Horizontal alignment of content within each grid cell
+- Controls the horizontal alignment of content within each grid cell
+- Affects all grid items unless overridden by justify-self

 <!-- ```css
 .container {